As a newly formed charitable organization, Soaring Spirits Canada has established an autonomous Board of Directors of Canadian representatives.

 Jodi Skeates’ husband suffered an anoxic brain injury during a technical diving accident and died in 2017.
 It wasn’t until she attended Camp Widow in 2019, that she found the support and understanding she’d been lacking as she struggled with PTSD and trauma from lengthy repatriation, government investigations and media attention.
 Jodi is an Associate at Fasken Martineau DuMoulin LLP in Vancouver, British Columbia.
-She lives in Burlington, Ontario with her four cats (Missy, Bella, Tippy and Smokey) and her Boxer (Bandit).
+She lives in Burlington, Ontario.
 Jodi is a founding Director of Soaring Spirits Canada and Chair of its Board of Directors.

 Kassia Mabbayad, Treasurer

 Kassia Mabbayad began her career working in a public accounting firm where she earned her designation as a Chartered Professional Accountant (CPA, CA).
 During her time in public accounting, she headed up many committees and initiatives and worked in various industries including public sector, foundations, not-for-profit housing, agriculture, insurance, bereavement and fitness.

 Kassia has an array of experience working with family-owned business, large corporations, charities and not-for-profit organizations.
 Kassia is currently working in the real estate industry as a Controller for Drewlo Holdings Inc. and is based in London Ontario.
 She has a business degree from Wilfird Laurier University and has been a Soaring Spirits Regional Group Leader since 2018.